Inter leapfrogs Juventus to top Serie A as Bianconeri draw

 Lazio remained third, seven points off top spot.

+Napoli’s winless run extended to eight matches after it lost 2-1 at home to Bologna.

+Fernando Llorente had what would have been a stoppage-time equalizer ruled out on video review for a very marginal offside.

-Theo Hernández scored two minutes from time to send AC Milan to a 1-0 win at Parma.
+Elsewhere, Theo Hernández scored two minutes from time to send AC Milan to a 1-0 win at Parma.

 It was only Milan’s second win in seven matches.